OverviewKey FactsSymptomsCausesRisk factorsDiagnosisPreventionSpecialist to visitTreatmentHome-careComplicationsAlternatives therapiesFAQsReferences

 Did you know?

-Tanning booths are not therapies for vitamin D deficiency
+Tanning booths are not therapies for vitamin D deficiency.

 Sunlight is composed of Ultraviolet A (UV A) and UV B but only UV B is required for vitamin D deficiency.
-The tanning booths use UV A as the major light source and hence do not help with Vitamin D deficiency.
+The tanning booths use UV A as the major light source and hence do not help in Vitamin D deficiency.
 On the contrary, they can lead to the development of skin cancer.

 Specialist To Visit